thescientist13/gallinago/README.md

 ```

 #### Options
 `runCommand` additionally takes an options object as the third param.
-With it you can further customize the runner
+With it you can further customize the runner:

 ```js
 await runner.runCommand(